Skip to main content

 Chile Ride

-Join us to cycle and discover the Lake & Volcano District of Chile, a fascinating part of the country dominated by astonishing national parks, azure lakes, amazing live volcanoes and one of the best thermal waters in the world.
-Immerse yourself in world-class cycling on this point to point hotel-based event.
+Join us for a cycling adventure to discover the Lake & Volcano District of Chile, a fascinating part of the country dominated by astonishing national parks, azure lakes, active volcanoes, and some of the best thermal waters in the world.
+Immerse yourself in world-class cycling on this point-to-point hotel-based event.

 Accommodations